stroemlind/artsinalta/README.md

   ![Sign-up](documentation/testing-screenshots/phonesignup.png)

 * "I want to see picture of work done by other members"
-  * The User Story about seeing pictures of the work done by members, the users can do that through the websites Galley page.
+  * The users can see picture of other club members through the websites Galley page.

   ![Gallery-top](documentation/testing-screenshots/gallery-firefox.png) ![Gallery-section](documentation/testing-screenshots/gallery-section.png)

 ### Unfixed Bugs
-There were two bug that I was not able to fix during this project
+There were two bugs that I was not able to fix during this project.

-* The google font ‘Molle’ do not render on safari or internet mobile apps.
+* The google font ‘Molle’ does not render on safari or internet apps.
 A solution to this could be to download the font and upload it to the repository.

 * The scroll function does not work on Safari or internet mobile apps.
-A solution to this could be that I have to fix the scroll element in the code with some extra values.
+A solution to this could be fixing the scroll element in the code with some extra values.

 * I am aware of the warning from the HTML Validator about the Quote Section.